shivali94/tuxmathmobile/README.txt

 =======================================================================

 			HOW TO COMPILE IT

 =======================================================================

 Prerequisites
 ------------------------

  NME should be installed on your system in order to compile and should be setup according to targeted platform (IOS, Android and Flash)

 Steps for compiling
 ------------------------

- 1. Resizing all assets according to resoltion.
+ 1. Resizing all assets according to resolution.

 	a.
 Go to deploy directory

+	b.
+Compile the Deploy.java program by running the following:

+		# Use (:) instead of (;) in b. if on *nix/Solaris.
+		javac -cp .;imgscalr.jar Deploy.java

+	c. execute command

+		# Use (:) instead of (;) in b. if on *nix/Solaris.
-	b. execute command  -  java -cp .;imgscalr.jar Delpoy "width" "height"
+		java -cp .;imgscalr.jar Deploy "width" "height"

-			where width and height will be resolution in landscape mode.
+		# (where width and height will be resolution in landscape mode.)

- Note: Use (:) instead of (;) in b. if on *nix/Solaris.
 		Use dimensions (1920, 1200), as the code scales the assets assuming the original assets were for this dimension.

  2. Compiling it for testing

+	Go back to the root directory if not already there

 	For compiling it execute command

 		nme test application.nmml target

 	Where target can be:
-	  a. ios
+	  a. ios (to run in simulator add `-simulator` at the end of the command)
 	  b. android
 	  c. flash